 Justin graduated from Suffolk University Law School in 2011.
 While a student, he worked as a full-time law clerk at the Boston firm Prince Lobel & Tye, LLP.
 At the firm, he worked directly with the lead counsel of what would become a $24 million arbitration case involving the insufficient payment of commissions to financial advisor co-claimants.
-Justin helped prepare and develop litigation strategy, writing more than 100 pages of legal analysis and Cheap viagra order online drafting several motions used in the hearing.
+Justin helped prepare and develop litigation strategy, writing more than 100 pages of legal analysis and retail price of zithromax generic drafting several motions used in the hearing.
 While at the firm, he also assisted the domestic relations practice, analyzing recent cases involving the division of marital assets.

 Justin frequently contributed to the Digital Media Law Project at Harvard Law School‘s Berkman Center for Internet and Society.
 He interned there during his third year of law school, writing about media law and technology.
 He wrote a primer on state shield laws that was distributed at MCLE events and helped produce a recent report on copyright concerns posed by news aggregators and the companies that provide them.